reqT/reqT/docs/lab2.md

 # Quality Requirements and Release Planning

-This document provides instructions for a computer lab session in the courses ETSN15 "Software Requirements Engineering"
+* This page contains instructions for lab1 in the course [ETSN15 "Requirements Engineering"](https://cs.lth.se/krav/) at Lund University.
+* Before you start, visit [reqt.github.io](https://reqt.github.io/) to download reqT and get started.
+* The source code of this page is available [here](https://github.com/reqT/reqT/blob/4.x/docs/lab2.md).

 ## Goals

-To complete this lab you should develop a requirements model using [reqT](http://reqt.org/download.html), based on your course project.
+To complete this lab you should develop a requirements model using [reqT](http://reqt.github.io), based on your course project.
 Your model should include the following sections:

   * A **Quality** section including at least one quality requirement using open target, one quality requirement using open metric and at least one Quper model.